How we hold each other to account

 The topic of accountability seems taboo in the Agile and new work communities.
 We like to assume the best in people — that they are trustworthy adults and will do the right thing.
 I whole-heartedly believe in this.
-At the same time, I think keeping each other accountable is of great importance for any organization to achieve its goals.
+At the same time, I think holding each other to account is of great importance for any organization to achieve its goals.

 The reason I think so is trust.
 Trust is a core building block of effective collaboration.
-It builds on repeatedly upheld promises.
+It is a consequence of repeatedly upheld promises.
 Collaboration is a network of people making promises to each other.
-When trust is present people interact with each other without cautious defense mechanisms that drain part of their energy.
-When there is a lack of accountability, however, trust quickly turns into resentment when the trusted other doesn’t achieve the intended results.
+When trust is present, people interact with each other without cautious defense mechanisms that drain part of their energy.
+Trust allows collaboration to compound.
+When there is a lack of accountability, however, trust quickly turns into resentment when the trusted other doesn’t achieve the promised results.

-Accountability is not optional for a high-performing self-organized group.
+Accountability is not optional for a high-performing group.

 Just so we are talking about the same things